leezu/MeasurementValueLogging/README.md

 Installation
 ============
 Make sure you have a recent version of http://pyserial.sourceforge.net/ installed.
+To use the GUI you need a recent version of http://kivy.org/ as well.

 An easy installation will follow soon.
 Until then you have to clone the repo and move everything to an appropriate path.